gokacinlar/chromeos-hw-resource-app/README.md

 ## Usage

-Extension will be accessible upon Google Chrome Web Store approval.

-On the other hand, if you want to run the extension locally, follow these steps:
+If you want to run the extension locally, follow these steps:

 1. Clone the repository (or download the source code)
 2. Unpack the extension by going in your browser: